bontchev/pcodedmp/README.md

 Version 1.00:	Initial version.

-Version 1.01:	Storing the opcodes in a more efficient manner.
+Version 2.00:	Storing the opcodes in a more efficient manner.
 Implemented VBA7 support.
+Implemented support for documents created by the 64-bit version of Office.